openstack-infra/infra-specs/specs/translation_check_site.rst

 The instance should run Horizon and every module supported by the stock dashboard.

-This could be achieved by running a devstack instance on a host, which would fetch translation from the current translation system by a cron schedule and refresh the entire devstack environment once a day.
+This could be achieved by running a DevStack instance on a host, which would fetch translation from the current translation system by a cron schedule.
+The entire DevStack environment should be refreshed approximately once a week because the environment itself is string freezed during translation peak period.
+The translation update, that is translation import job, is run once a day.
 The instance should be able to spawn pseudo VMs that are using fake virt driver, create networks and all other capabilities provided by Horizon, but should be firewalled off from the rest of the world with a periodic cleanup of all resources.

-There's no need for SSO integration as the only required accounts are a shared admin and a user account, with the credentials known to the translation team.
+There is no need for SSO integration as the only required accounts are a shared admin and a user account, with the credentials known to the translation team.